vanus-labs/docs/content/vanus-connect/connector-guides/source/cloudevents/setup.md

 # CloudEvents

-This guide contains information to set up a CloudEvents Source in Vanus Cloud.
+This guide contains information to set up a CloudEvents Source in Vanus Connect.

 ## Introduction